 - Breathing difficulty

-The good news is that most people get better with the kind of treatment available at Northbound Treatment Services.
+Though panic attacks are both frightening and debilitating, the good news is that most people are able to get better via the treatment methods available at Northbound Treatment Services.
 We specialize in treating different types of panic disorders and have successfully helped hundreds of clients who were experiencing panic attacks.
-The first thing a therapist does is show you how to recognize and change thinking patterns before they lead to panic.
-Of course, panic attacks by their very nature often strike without warning, so therapy will explore much more than thinking patterns.
+The first thing our therapists do is help the sufferer learn to recognize the onset of a panic attack and change thinking patterns in time to avert it.
+Of course, we recognize that, by their nature, panic attacks often strike without warning.
+Therefore, once past this initial recognition and coping step, our therapy goes on to explore much more than just thinking patterns.

-Doctors may prescribe medication for panic disorder treatment.
-The medications that are typically prescribed are for anti-anxiety and antidepressants.
-The numerous types of anti-anxiety medications are powerful and often begin working right away, but they should never be taken for long periods or without serious necessity.
+Though we try to explore non-medication treatments whenever possible, the effective treatment of panic disorders may require a doctor to prescribe anti-anxiety medication and/or antidepressants.
+The numerous types of anti-anxiety medications are powerful and often begin working right away, but they should never be taken for long periods of time or when not medically necessary.

-Antidepressants are clearly useful for depression, but they can also be great for treating a panic disorder.
-They are much less likely to be abused, but they usually take several weeks before they begin working.
-Some antidepressants may cause side effects like headaches, nausea, or insomnia.
-While unpleasant, the side effects are mild and usually not a major problem.
-At Northbound we focus on the strong fellowship of the 12-steps, a proven provider of relief from anxiety and panic attacks.
+Though known as an effective treatment for depressive disorders, Antidepressants are also excellent aids in the treatment of panic disorders.
+They are much less likely to be abused, but often take several weeks to begin working.
+It should be warned that some antidepressants can cause side effects like headaches, nausea, or insomnia.
+While unpleasant, the side effects are mild and usually not a significant problem.
+In addition, Northbound’s focus on the strong fellowship of the 12-steps, with its proven effectiveness in providing relief from anxiety and panic attacks, is another tool that will help the individual suffering from a panic disorder find new strength and healing.

 Turning It Over

 Genuine relief comes from letting go of your worries and turning them over to a higher power.
 Relief also comes from putting things into perspective and living in the moment.
-This means not worrying about something that hasn’t happened yet.
-Thus, effective treatment at Northbound Treatment Services lays the groundwork for healing the mind, body, and spirit.
-Each client is treated as an individual with their own unique, customized plan.
-Clients develop connections with other clients and therapeutic alliances with our highly trained staff.
+This is at the heart of freeing yourself from worries about the unknown and those things that haven’t happened yet.
+At Northbound Treatment Services, our comprehensive approach lays the groundwork for healing the mind, body, and spirit.
+Each client is treated as an individual with his or her own unique and customized plan for growth and lasting recovery.
+In our compassionate and nurturing environment, clients are able to develop connections with other clients and therapeutic alliances with our highly trained staff.

-The experienced and compassionate clinical staff sets up a map for each client’s unique process of recovery.
-This client-centered approach creates the comfort and safety necessary for true healing.
+Northbound’s skilled and experienced clinical staff sets up a map for each client’s personal recovery.
+This client-centered approach creates the comfort and safety necessary for true healing and a full and sober life.